rpant1728/InstagramCrawler/README.md

 # InstagramCrawler
 A python script to crawl the Instagram profiles and scrape information (posts, followers, following, comment etc.)
+Note - The crawler doesn't work any more, as the html tags for the elements have now been changed.
+The code template still remains the same.

 **Login to crawl users with private profiles whom you follow**